6.21 Electronic Communications PolicySee version history

 In certain circumstances an individual's electronic communication services account may have to be accessed for routine management or maintenance purposes.

-Distribution of messages to the entire College community will be managed by the office of the Assistant to the President for Community Relations.
+Distribution of messages to the entire college community will be managed by the office of the Assistant to the President for Community Relations.

-Employees on extended leave from the College are expected to make arrangements to manage their electronic communication accounts during their absences.
+Employees on extended leave from the college are expected to make arrangements to manage their electronic communication accounts during their absences.

 Electronic communication service users must accurately identify themselves in their electronic correspondence.

-Upon dismissal or resignation, faculty and staff will make all e-mail files related to College business available to the appropriate College administrator who will authorize termination of the account.
+Upon dismissal or resignation, faculty and staff will make all e-mail files related to college business available to the appropriate college administrator who will authorize termination of the account.
 Dismissal for cause or expulsion will result in immediate termination of e-mail accounts.

 III.
 Acceptable Uses

-Central Piedmont Community College recognizes that electronic communication facilitates both College business and academic pursuits.
+Central Piedmont Community College recognizes that electronic communication facilitates both college business and academic pursuits.
 Examples of acceptable use of electronic communication services include:

-Official College business
+a.
+Official college business

+c.
 Occasional non-commercial personal use

-Service on behalf of the College
+e.
+Service on behalf of the college